herman-michael/herman-michael.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I joined the Georgia Tech - College of Engineering as a Senior IT Support Engineer!
+I joined the <a href="https://coe.gatech.edu/" target="_blank">Georgia Tech - College of Engineering</a> as a Senior IT Support Engineer!